 My favorite time of the year is Christmas.
 Everyone who knows me knows this.
 I love buying gifts for others, hearing the Christmas songs being played non-stop on the radio, watching the same Christmas movies over and over (and over), and attending all of the ugly Christmas sweater parties.
 I also love decorating my house and putting up so many lights outside that it looks like the Griswold home.
 In fact, one year I thought we would need to take out a small loan just to pay the electricity bill.
 Unfortunately, the enemy, who also knows me, knows it’s my favorite time of the year.
 And so what has he been doing?
 Everything.
 Everything he can to kill, steal, and destroy my joy.
 In fact, I am starting to think he has my number on speed dial and I keep kicking myself for answering his stupid phone calls!

 While we were looking for a specific ski ornament, I stumbled upon the “Baby’s First Christmas” ornaments.
 I don’t particularly care for these ornaments and so they didn’t bother me at first; but as I stood there staring at the year “2013” plastered on them, I remembered how “this time last year” I stood in the same spot telling myself “next year, you can buy one of these and it will have 2013 on it.”
 So of course standing in the year 2013 and not being able to purchase one caused my wounded heart to ache.
-I immediately went into a daze as I looked down and quickly walked away.
-But as I bolted out of that section, my mind began to race and I couldn’t help but silently whisper out loud “When, God…when?”
+I immediately went into a daze as I looked down and bolted away.
+But as I quickly left that section, my mind began to race and I couldn’t help but silently whisper out loud “When, God…when?”

 I know with 100% confidence that one day I will be able to buy one of those ornaments, but I’m just not sure what year it will say.
 The thought of it saying 2014 excites me, but the thought of it saying 2020?
 Well, let’s be honest, that just makes my stomach sick.